jerv13/zrcms/Notes.md

     - injectable middleware the says what to do on non-200 status codes

 - Block instances might need be split from Page
-  (AKA: eliminate Page::getBlockInstances and replace with an API like BlockInstance\Api\FindBlockInstancesBy();
+  (AKA: eliminate Page::getBlockRevisions and replace with an API like BlockRevision\Api\FindBlockRevisionsBy();

 - Uri parser (get values from Uri)